 If data is no issue you have the choice of the Waze App which can be fantastic at getting you around traffic or simply Google Maps works fantastically well.
 Buy a good car mount and off you go.

 For those where data is not available, we suggest NavMii.
 It’s a great little app that functions as a fully functioning Turn by turn Sat Nav while completely offline.
-Its FREE on android but We believe it costs on Apple if you need multiple map packs.
+It’s FREE on android but We believe it costs on Apple if you need multiple map packs.
 It isn’t perfect but it does get you where you need to go.
-You may read about Google maps ability to function offline by downloading maps and yes this is true but it doesn’t offer turn by turn navigation so nowhere near the NavMii offering.
+You may read about Google map’s ability to function offline by downloading maps and yes this is true but it doesn’t offer turn-by-turn navigation so it is nowhere near the NavMii offering.

-Always Pre_Programme the Sat Nav.
-Most Navigation systems have a “favourites” option.
-Take time beforehand programming in all the locations you would like to visit.
+Always Pre-Programme the Sat Nav.
+Most Navigation systems have a “favorites” option.
+Take time beforehand to program in all the locations you would like to visit.
 This way you can pull them up on your device instantly.
 It might seem a little thing but if you find yourself without data and with the device not playing ball you can find yourself barreling down a freeway with no idea where you are meant to be heading, at night, shouting at each other.
 We know…we have done it a few times.